Time zone: Computer systems

 Calendar systems nowadays usually tie their time stamps to UTC, and show them differently on computers that are in different time zones.
 That works when having telephone or internet meetings.
 It works less well when travelling, because the calendar events are assumed to take place in the time zone the computer or smartphone was on when creating the event.
 The event can be shown at the wrong time.
-For example, if a New Yorker plans to meet someone in Los Angeles at 9 AM, and makes a calendar entry at 9 AM (which the computer assumes is New York time), the calendar entry will be at 6 AM if taking the computer's time zone.
-There is also an option in newer versions of Microsoft Outlook to enter the time zone in which an event will happen, but often not in other calendar systems.
+For example, if a New Yorker plans to meet someone in Los Angeles at 9 am, and makes a calendar entry at 9 am (which the computer assumes is New York time), the calendar entry will be at 6 am if taking the computer's time zone.
 Calendaring software must also deal with daylight saving time (DST).
 If, for political reasons, the begin and end dates of daylight saving time are changed, calendar entries should stay the same in local time, even though they may shift in UTC time.
-In Microsoft Outlook, time stamps are therefore stored and communicated without DST offsets.
-Hence, an appointment in London at noon in the summer will be represented as 12:00 (UTC+00:00) even though the event will actually take place at 13:00 UTC.
-In Google Calendar, calendar events are stored in UTC (although shown in local time) and might be changed by a time-zone changes, although normal daylight saving start and end are compensated for (similar to much other calendar software).

 Operating systems

 Unix

-Most Unix-like systems, including Linux and Mac OS X, keep system time in time_t format, representing the number of seconds (excluding leap seconds) that have elapsed since 00:00:00 Coordinated Universal Time (UTC) on Thursday, January 1, 1970.
-By default the external representation is as UTC (Coordinated Universal Time), though individual processes can specify time zones using the TZ environment variable.
-This allows users in multiple time zones to use the same computer, with their respective local times displayed correctly to each user.
-Time zone information most commonly comes from the IANA time zone database.
-In fact, many systems, including anything using the GNU C Library, can make use of this database.
+Unix-like systems, including Linux and macOS, keep system time in Unix time format, representing the number of seconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC) on Thursday, January 1, 1970, excluding leap seconds.
+Unix time is usually converted to local time when displayed to the user, and times specified by the user in local time are converted to Unix time.
+The conversion takes into account the time zone and daylight saving time rules; by default the time zone and daylight saving time rules are set up when the system is configured, though individual processes can specify time zones and daylight saving time rules using the TZ environment variable.
+This allows users in multiple time zones, or in the same time zone but with different daylight saving time rules, to use the same computer, with their respective local times displayed correctly to each user.
+Information about time zones and daylight saving time rules most commonly comes from the IANA time zone database.
+Many systems, including anything using the GNU C Library, a C library based on the BSD C library, or the System V Release 4 C library, can make use of the IANA time zone database.